1. Home

 Popular Use Cases for VPNs

 Although VPNs might feel, at first glance, to be reserved for secret, possibly even illegal activities, people use VPNs for all kinds of legitimate reasons.
-These are just a few examples, but they show why VPNs have become such an essential tool for staying private online.
+These are just a few examples, but they show why knowing how to use a VPN has become such an essential skill for staying private online.

 • Streaming and content access: When you change your virtual location with a VPN, you can suddenly watch shows and movies that aren’t available in your country.
-Many people use a VPN for streaming from services like Netflix or to access TikTok in places where it’s restricted.
+Many people use a VPN for streaming from services like Netflix or use a TikTok VPN to access TikTok in places where it’s restricted.

 • Safer public Wi-Fi: If you often connect to hotel, airport, or restaurant Wi-Fi, a VPN keeps all that stuff you’re doing safe from the owners and anyone else who might try to snoop.
 It encrypts everything, so passwords, messages, banking info, and web browsing history stay private.

-• Everyday privacy: Even when you’re just browsing at home, a VPN on your laptop, Android, or iPhone will mask your IP address.
+• Everyday privacy: Even when you’re just browsing at home, knowing how to use a VPN on your laptop, Android, or iPhone means you can mask your IP address at will.
 Hiding your IP keeps websites and advertisers from tracking your real location or building detailed profiles about your habits.

 VPN Legality, Disadvantages, and Limitations